 Over the years, Dr. Moss has been privileged to develop a powerful network of highly successful professionals.
-His network of high achievers is comprised of astronauts, millionaires, U.S. Congressional officials, FBI agents, famous celebrities, former NBA & NFL players, doctors, authors, senior executives, and national business moguls.
-Dr. Moss has had personal encounters with leading self-help and business experts, such as, Dr. Wayne Dyer, Les Brown, John C. Maxwell, Farrah Gray, and George Fraser.
-From this high-profile network, Dr. Moss has learned amazing career success principles and is committed to vigorously studying these principles in an effort to uncover job market secrets so college students and young job seekers can fast-track their careers.
+His network of high achievers is comprised of astronauts, millionaires, authors, and a variety of other renowned successful professionals.
+From this high-profile network, Dr. Moss has learned amazing success principles and is committed to vigorously studying these principles in an effort to positively influence human behavior that leads to personal and professional transformation.

 Not only does Dr. Moss study career success, but he attains it as well.
-Despite being pushed through a troubled inner-city K-12 public school system in Cleveland, Ohio and being raised by a struggling single parent; he overcame all negative odds and statistics through his hard work, perseverance, and self-learned knowledge.
+Despite being pushed through a troubled inner-city K-12 school system in East Cleveland, Ohio and being raised by a struggling single parent mother; he overcame all negative odds and expectations for him to fail through his hard work, perseverance, and self-learned knowledge.
 Dr. Moss was determined to be a positive light and role model for others; therefore, he began to put his knowledge into practice by achieving extraordinary success at a considerably young age.
 As proof of his positive influence and leadership, Dr. Moss’ high school class honored him as “Most Likely to Succeed.”

 Understanding the importance of service and community development, Dr. Moss graciously volunteers and gives back to his community.
-He is the Founder and Executive Director Founder of Community Healers Acknowledging Needs Goals and Expectations — C.H.A.N.G.E.
+He is the Founder of Community Healers Acknowledging Needs Goals and Expectations — C.H.A.N.G.E.
 Volunteers, Inc. (founded in 2006).
-As a 501(c)(3) nonprofit organization, the mission of C.H.A.N.G.E. is to develop and empower its members and various community residents through consistent volunteer initiatives in nursing homes and homeless shelters, professional workshops, educational conferences, and team building programs.
+As a 501(c)(3) nonprofit organization, the mission of C.H.A.N.G.E. is to develop and empower its members and various community residents through consistent volunteer initiatives in nursing homes and homeless shelters, professional workshops, educational conferences, and community building programs.

 Awards, Recognition, and Honors

-Over the last several years Dr. Moss has received the following honors and recognition: The Positive Plus Women’s Support Group Distinguished Gentlemen Award (2012), The National Technical Association Cleveland Chapter Nsoroma Star Leader Award (2011), featured by AT&T as 1 of their top 28 National Movers & Shakers for Black History Month (2010), and inducted into the Pi Alpha Alpha National Honor Society for Public Administration and Public Affairs (2009).
+Over the last several years Dr. Moss has received the following honors and recognition: featured by Forbes (2014), Top 25 Under 35 Movers & Shakers in Cleveland (2014), featured by Black Enterprise Magazine (2014), Who’s Who in Black Cleveland (2013), The Positive Plus Women’s Support Group Distinguished Gentlemen Award (2012), The National Technical Association Cleveland Chapter Nsoroma Star Leader Award (2011), featured by AT&T as 1 of their top 28 National Movers & Shakers for Black History Month (2010), and inducted into the Pi Alpha Alpha National Honor Society for Public Administration and Public Affairs (2009).

 Also, as an intern Dr. Moss played a major role in solving a federal law enforcement case with NASA’s Office of the Inspector General that had gone unsolved for 10 years.
 He is the youngest African-American to have graduated from Cleveland State University’s College of Urban Studies & Public Affairs doctorate program.
 Dr. Moss earned his Master’s and Doctorate degrees for free by being awarded scholastic tuition grants for consistently demonstrating academic excellence.
 Lastly, Dr. Moss played college football as a wide receiver at Washington & Jefferson University.